TheRealAnonymous008/quartz/content/details/mathematics/probability and statistics/Linear Models.md

   $$

 * We may have **robust regression** if the data has many outliers.
 Here, we replace the distribution of $\epsilon$ to *use a heavy-tailed distribution* such as the Laplace or the Student T-distribution.
-	* For a Laplace likelihood, we may choose to minimize the Negative Log Likelihood via Linear Programming.
+	* For a Laplace likelihood, we may choose to minimize the Negative Log Likelihood via [[Linear Programming]].
 Alternatively, we may use the **Huber Loss**
 	  $$
 	  \begin{equation}
 	  \begin{split}